Key takeaways:

 Older macOS requires different commands.
 Try the following:

-MacOS Version | Command |
+MacOS version | Command |

 Catalina | sudo killall -HUP mDNSResponder |